Active Learning

 Active learning (machine learning)

-Active learning is a special case of machine learning in which a learning algorithm can interactively query a human user (or some other information source), to label new data points with the desired outputs.
-The human user must possess knowledge/expertise in the problem domain, including the ability to consult/research authoritative sources when necessary.
+Active learning is a special case of machine learning in which a learning algorithm can interactively query a human user (or some other information source) to label new data points with the desired outputs.
+The human user must possess expertise in the problem domain, including the ability to consult authoritative sources when necessary.
 In statistics literature, it is sometimes also called optimal experimental design.
 The information source is also called teacher or oracle.
 There are situations in which unlabeled data is abundant but manual labeling is expensive.
-In such a scenario, learning algorithms can actively query the user/teacher for labels.
-This type of iterative supervised learning is called active learning.
+In such a scenario, learning algorithms can actively query the teacher for labels.
 Since the learner chooses the examples, the number of examples to learn a concept can often be much lower than the number required in normal supervised learning.
-With this approach, there is a risk that the algorithm is overwhelmed by uninformative examples.
+However, there is a risk that the algorithm is overwhelmed by uninformative examples.
 Recent developments are dedicated to multi-label active learning, hybrid active learning and active learning in a single-pass (on-line) context, combining concepts from the field of machine learning (e.g. conflict and ignorance) with adaptive, incremental learning policies in the field of online machine learning.
 Using active learning allows for faster development of a machine learning algorithm, when comparative updates would require a quantum or super computer.
 Large-scale active learning projects may benefit from crowdsourcing frameworks such as Amazon Mechanical Turk that include many humans in the active learning loop.